alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-04-02-my-sed-and-awk-cookbook.md

 tags: sed awk
 ---

-This is a list of my favourite productivity-enhancing sed & AWK one-liners.
+This is a list of my favourite productivity-enhancing sed & AWK one-liners.<sup>1</sup>

 - ToC
 {:toc}